How in-house training helps you work more effectively and efficiently in English

 which leads to you receiving practical, specific feedback,

-which means your group- and 1-1 training is relevant and targeted,
+which ensures your group- and 1-1 training is relevant and targeted,

 and this secures the transfer of learning to the workplace.